 There are so many exceptional restaurants in Skagit County, WA, an area about 1.5 hours north of Seattle made up of a bunch of tiny towns and farms.
 This makes sense, given the Skagit Valley is one of the top agricultural areas in Washington thanks to its prime location along the Samish Bay.

-If you love exploring small towns and seeking out hidden gems, here are the must-visit restaurants in Skagit County, Washington.
+If you love exploring small towns and seeking out mom-and-pop eats, here are the must-visit restaurants in Skagit County, Washington.

 Best Restaurants in Skagit County